Fast and Memory Efficient Multimodal Journey Planning with Delays: Introduction

 \paragraph{Memory efficiency.} The stop-level projection compresses the shortcut set by $48\text{--}180\times$ in edge count and $141\text{--}375\times$ in memory (from gigabytes to megabytes), because many event-level shortcuts between distinct events at the same pair of stops collapse into a single edge.

-\paragraph{Speed.} CSA with stop-level shortcuts (D-ULTRA-CSA) achieves speedups of $1.9\text{--}4.2\times$ over D-ULTRA-TB in the single-criterion setting and up to $12.2\times$ over the MR baseline~\cite{delling2013computing}.
-In the multicriteria setting, RAPTOR with stop-level shortcuts is competitive with D-ULTRA-TB on both networks tested.
+\paragraph{Speed.} CSA with stop-level shortcuts (D-ULTRA-CSA) achieves speedups of $1.9\text{--}4.2\times$ over D-ULTRA-TB in the single-objective setting and up to $12.2\times$ over the MR baseline (Multimodal RAPTOR)~\cite{delling2013computing}.
+In the bicriteria setting, RAPTOR with stop-level shortcuts is competitive with D-ULTRA-TB on both networks tested.

 \paragraph{Accuracy.} D-ULTRA-TB misses optimal journeys on both networks at every delay buffer tested.
 With stop-level shortcuts and replacement, our algorithms produce zero errors on all configurations.